-Painter Jean-Michel Basquiat rose from the streets of Brooklyn in the 1970s to become a wealthy darling of the New York art world in the 1980s, before dying tragically of a heroin overdose at the age of 27 in 1988.
+PAINTER JEAN-MICHEL BASQUIAT rose from the streets of Brooklyn in the 1970s to become a wealthy darling of the New York art world.
+But then he died of a heroin overdose in 1988, at the age of 27.

-Sept.
-14–Oct.
-12, watch the illuminating PBS documentary Basquiat: Rage to Riches, the latest in its excellent “American Masters” series, by following this link.
+Watch the illuminating PBS documentary Basquiat: Rage to Riches, the latest in its excellent “American Masters” series.